-The Buckingham Fountain is the centrepiece of Grant Park and is one of the largest in the world.
+The Buckingham Fountain is the centerpiece of Grant Park and is one of the largest in the world.

 The fountain operates its 134 jets every hour, on the hour for twenty minutes at a time.

-At night, the display is made even more impressive by multi-coloured lights and music.
+At night, the display is made even more impressive by multi-colored lights and music.